HL7/davinci-ecdx/input/pagecontent/direct-query.md

 - Return a *signed FHIR searchset Bundle* using the `Bundle.signature` element for the the signature.
 - Be signed by the organization that is responding the the query.
 - Follow the documentation in the [Signatures] page for producing signatures.
 - As discussed in the [What is Signed] section, a signed search bundle could have a entries within it that are individually signed as well.
-If the Consumer/Requester assumed there would be a signature (wet,electronic, or digital) on an individual returned object within the searchset Bundle (e.g CCDA, PDF, Image, CDA on FHIR ) and it is not present.
+If the Consumer/Requester assumed there would be a signature (wet, electronic, or digital) on an individual returned object within the searchset Bundle (e.g CCDA, PDF, Image, CDA on FHIR ) and it is not present.
 They **MAY**  re-request the signed object using Task based request (see [Signatures for Task Based Requests]).

 <div markdown="1" class="bg-warning">